 1. Indoor Skating

 Calgary has a lot of free outdoor skating options but indoor skating is also pretty inexpensive.
 Most rinks have a family rate.
-Skating at city of Calgary rinks is $14.25 for a family.
-Vivo (formally Cardel place) has a special skating-only price of $13.
+Skating at city of Calgary rinks is $14.95 for a family.
+Vivo (formally Cardel place) has a special skating-only price of $15.
 You can even skate at the olympic oval as a family for $18.50.
-The Oval is also running a special Monday Toonie Night Skate – if you bring a non-perishable food item you can skate for only $2!.
-Westside Rec‘s leisure skating rink is included with family admission of $31 which gives you access to the whole facility. (rates are not including skate rental although it is available at some rinks)
+The Oval is also running a special Monday Toonie Night Skate – if you bring a non-perishable food item you can skate for only $2!

 The leisure centres, rec centres and YMCAs also have drop-in admission for families that nearly all fall under $30.